Actinides in the environment: Effects in humans

 Thorium has been linked to liver cancer.
 In the past, thoria (thorium dioxide) was used as a contrast agent for medical X-ray radiography but its use has been discontinued.
 It was sold under the name Thorotrast.

 Protactinium

 Protactinium-231 occurs naturally in uranium ores such as pitchblende, to the extent of 3 ppm in some ores.
-Protactinium is naturally present in soil, rock, surface water, groundwater, plants and animals in very low concentrations (on the order of 1 ppt or 0.1 picocuries (pCi)/g).
+Protactinium is naturally present in soil, rock, surface water, groundwater, plants and animals in very low concentrations (on the order of 1 ppt or 0.1 picocuries per gram (pCi/g).

 Uranium

 Uranium is a natural metal which is widely found.
 It is present in almost all soils and it is more plentiful than antimony, beryllium, cadmium, gold, mercury, silver, or tungsten, and is about as abundant as arsenic or molybdenum.
 Significant concentrations of uranium occur in some substances such as phosphate rock deposits, and minerals such as lignite, and monazite sands in uranium-rich ores (it is recovered commercially from these sources).

 Seawater contains about 3.3 parts per billion of uranium by weight as uranium (VI) forms soluble carbonate complexes.
 Extraction of uranium from seawater has been considered as a means of obtaining the element.
 Because of the very low specific activity of uranium the chemical effects of it upon living things can often outweigh the effects of its radioactivity.
 Additional uranium has been added to the environment in some locations, from the nuclear fuel cycle and the use of depleted uranium in munitions.